irabinovitch/jiradog/README.md

 # jiradog

-A tool to poll data from JIRA to upload as a metric to DataDog.
+A tool to poll data from JIRA to upload as a metric to Datadog.

 ## Prerequisites

 Dependencies (outside of python standard library)
 * JIRA
-* DataDog
+* Dataog
 * pprint
 * jinja2